clolsonus/VirtualChoir/README.md

 other to give a more natural feel (not too perfect) to the group performance.

+These tools can properly handle a wide variety audio formats, sampling rates, mono, stereo, and mix them all together correctly.

 ## Mixing video

 Video tracks are optional and can be recorded at the same time as the